teddav/anon-storage-proof/README.md

 # Anon storage proof

-The idea is to be able to prove that you know the preimage of a hash stored somewhere on chain
+Prove that you know the preimage of a hash stored somewhere on chain.

 # Submodules